cptx032/PyDriveEx/README.md

   * Select *Application type* to be Web application.
 4. Download client_secrets.json and put it in your working directory.

-I recommend you to create **settings.yaml** to save credentials file.
+I highly recommend you to create **settings.yaml** to save credentials file.
-Authentication process will be skipped from the second time.

 ``` yaml
 client_config_backend: file